 Denali is significant to the worldwide mountaineering community.
 Numerous peaks in the Alaskan Range are climbed each year, but none has the appeal and drawing power of this towering peak.
 Compared to other high profile mountains, Denali is logistically easy to access, and has some routes which have a lower degree of technical difficulty.
 This is deceptive, as climbing the mountain on any route has significant challenges, including severe temperatures, extreme winds and other harsh environmental conditions.
-The number of mountaineers attempting to scale the peak has increased substantially in the last 30 years.
+The number of mountaineers attempting to scale the

+WHAT WAS YOUR FAVORITE DENALI EXPERIENCE?
+TELL US! @OhRanger peak has increased substantially in the last 30 years.
 The south summit is the highest point on Denali and, therefore, becomes the goal for many mountaineers.
 The most popular route to the south summit is the West Buttress.
 Expeditions are lengthy, averaging 17 days.
-Despite this considerable investment of time on the part of climbers, however, their success rate hovers in the 50 percent range.
+Despite this consid-